frankfralick/openai-func-enums/README.md

 - **Parallel tool calls:** If OpenAI elects to call more than one of the available tools at the same time, this library will process them based on an execution strategy you specify.
 It can run them asynchronously, synchronously, or on os threads depending on your need.
 The clap integration example goes into more detail about parallel tool calls.

 ## Usage

+**Note: This library requires async-openai, which requires that you have your api key in an environment variable called `OPENAI_API_KEY`.

 First, define an enum to hold the possible functions, with each variant being a function.
 The fields on these variants indicate the required arguments, and each field must also be an enum.
 The variants of these fields determine the allowed choices that can be passed to OpenAI's API.
 For example, here's a function definition for getting current weather: